 Yeah.
 Whatever this… she looked at the crystallized parts of Kenji,

 stuff… is… it’s not painful, apparently.
 And he’s only asleep because he’s exhausted.

 Right.
-We need to see the machete.
+We’ll need to see the machete.

 Right, of course. he nodded,

-somebody, heheha.
+Not unless it was inside somebody, heheheh.
 So how long ago was this?
 Did anybody else see you all?

 About… an hour, hour and a half.
 Nobody else but the night receptionist at the library, as far as I know, but they only saw us going in and out.

-The Mynci pushed himself up out of the chair, turned to leave, and he slunk around the Lupe and to the door.
+The Mynci pushed himself up out of the chair, turned to leave, and slunk around the Lupe and to the door.

 Is… is that it?
 You don’t need to know anything else?

 Hm? he turned to look back,

 D… do you have anything that can help him?